Trade secret: United States

-Comparison to other types of intellectual property law
+Comparison to other intellectual property laws

+In the United States, trade secrets are not protected by law in the same way as patents or trademarks.
+While the U.S. Constitution explicitly authorizes the existence of and the federal jurisdiction over patents and copyrights, it is silent on trade secrets, trademarks, etc. For this reason, Federal Law for the latter types of intellectual property is based on the Commerce Clause (rather than the Copyright Clause) under a theory, that these IP types are used for interstate commerce.
+On other hand, the application of the Interstate Commerce Theory did not find much judicial support in regulating trade secrets: since a trade secret process is used in a State, where it is protected by state law, federal protection may be needed only when industrial espionage by a foreign entity is involved (given that the States themselves cannot regulate commerce with foreign powers).

-In the United States, trade secrets are not protected by law in the same manner as patents or trademarks.
-Historically, trademarks and patents are protected under federal statutes, the Lanham Act and Patent Act, respectively, while trade secrets are usually protected under state laws, and most states have enacted the Uniform Trade Secrets Act (UTSA), except for Massachusetts, New York, and North Carolina.
-However, since 2016 this situation changed with the enactment of the Defend Trade Secrets Act (DTSA), making trade secrets also protectable under a federal law.
+Due to these Constitutional requirements, trademarks and patents enjoy a strong federal protection in the USA (the Lanham Act and Patent Act, respectively), while trade secrets usually have to rely on more limited state laws.
+Most states have adopted the Uniform Trade Secrets Act (UTSA), except for Massachusetts, New York, and North Carolina.
+However, since 2016 with the enactment of the Defend Trade Secrets Act (DTSA), some additional trade secrets protection has become also available under federal law.
 One of the differences between patents and trademarks, on the one hand, and trade secrets, on the other, is that a trade secret is protected only when the owner has taken reasonable measures to protect the information as a secret (see (3)(A)).

-Comparison with trademarks

 Nations have different trademark policies.
 Assuming the mark in question meets certain other standards of protectibility, trademarks are generally protected from infringement on the grounds that other uses might confuse consumers as to the origin or nature of the goods once the mark has been associated with a particular supplier.
 Similar considerations apply to service marks and trade dress.
 By definition, a trademark enjoys no protection (qua trademark) until and unless it is "disclosed" to consumers, for only then are consumers able to associate it with a supplier or source in the requisite manner.
 (That a company plans to use a certain trademark might itself be protectable as a trade secret, however, until the mark is actually made public.)
 To acquire a trademark rights under U.S. law, one must simply use the mark "in commerce".
 It is possible to register a trademark in the United States, both at the federal and state levels.
 Registration of trademarks confers some advantages, including stronger protection in certain respects, but registration is not required in order to get protection.
 Registration may be required in order to file a lawsuit for trademark infringement.

-Comparison with patents

-To acquire a patent, full information about the method or product has to be supplied to the patent office and upon publication or issuance, will then be available to all.
-After expiration of the patent, competitors can copy the method or product legally.
-The temporary monopoly on the subject matter of the patent is regarded as a tradeoff for thus disclosing the information to the public.